What you'llStudy

 Module content:

-• Completion of online assignment tasks covering sourcing and obtaining placement; health and safety procedures in general; general workplace integrity; placement requirements.
+• Completion of online activities for example; health and safety procedures in general; general workplace integrity; placement/skills requirements, portfolio building, identification of future skills to support your development plan

 • Devising and implementing strategies to improve own approach and performance

-• Critical analysis/evaluation of approach to skill development and performance in the workplace;
+• Critical analysis/evaluation of approach to personal development and performance in the workplace;

 Module aims: